ovh/docs/pages/web/domains/responsibility_model_domains/guide.en-gb.md

 ---
 title: Responsibility sharing - Domain Name service
 excerpt: "Shared responsibility between OVHcloud and the customer for the use of the Domain Name service"
-kb: domains
-category_l1: Domain Name
-updated: 2023-08-10
+updated: 2023-08-11
 ---

 ## Objective

-The RACI below details shared responsibilities between OVHcloud and the customer for Domain Name Service.
+The RACI below details shared responsibilities between OVHcloud and the customer for the Domain Name service.
 This shared model can help relieve the customer’s operational burden.

 | Roles |
 | --- |